 Connective Tissue Adaptation

-Bones, tendons, ligaments, and fascia also adapt to stress, but more slowly.
-These tissues become denser and more robust with repeated, controlled exposure to load and strain.
-The timelines for each type of adaptation vary significantly, adaptation timelines for strength vs endurance breaks down exactly how long each system takes to respond to training.
+Bones, tendons, ligaments, and fascia also adapt to stress, but on a much longer timeline than muscle or the nervous system.
+These tissues become denser and more robust through repeated, controlled exposure to load and strain, but they remodel over months, not weeks, and they don't give the same daily feedback that fatigue and soreness do.
+This mismatch is why athletes who chase rapid muscle and cardio gains so often break down at the tendons.
+The timelines for each type of adaptation vary significantly, and adaptation timelines for strength vs endurance breaks down exactly how long each system takes to respond to training.

 The Three Drivers of Adaptation